aileen-byte/Team14/personal statements/Phillippa.md

 # Multi Cycled Cache

 Ailleen implemented the cache that worked in a single-cycle and it was my job to implement it for the multi-cycled cpu.
 I choose to use a finite state machine, because cache misses and refills happen as a sequence of timed steps and an FSM cleanly controls those actions across multiple cycles.
 I wrote 4 stages: COMPARE, WRITE_BACK, ALLOCATE and REFILL.
+I also implemented cache stall for when there was miss.

 ```mermaid
 stateDiagram-v2